bhanureddy212/backend-code-challenge/CodeChallenge.Api/README.md

 Question6 : What other scenarios would you test in a real-world application?

-Answer : I’d test performance, security, and full integration of API + DB.
+Answer : I would test performance, security, and full integration of API + DB.
 Also edge cases like large payloads, invalid JSON, and authorization failures.